 The water towers and remote-controlled devices will be procured for the first time, said Vipin Kental, director of the fire department.

-A water tower has four articulated arms which can move zigzag like a snake and rotate at 360 degrees.
+The water tower has four articulated arms which can move zigzag like a snake and rotate at 360 degrees.
 This will help firefighters in navigating through congested but popular markets or residential areas in the event of fire incidents.